Roshan181519/web-qa-tool/README.md

 ## 🚀 Deployment
 To deploy this project, you can use platforms like **Render, Railway, or Vercel**.
 If you need help with deployment, let me know!

-## 📝 License
-This project is open-source and free to use.

----
-Made with ❤️ by Roshan